Version: 1.09 September 10, 2009

 Experiment with your home wireless access point to get familiar with these ideas and techniques.
 If you do not own a particular access point, please remember to get permission from the owner prior to playing with it.

-I would like to acknowledge and thank the Aircrack-ng team for producing such a great robust tool.
-Please send me any constructive feedback, positive or negative.
+Please send any constructive feedback, positive or negative.
 Additional troubleshooting ideas and tips are especially welcome.

 First, this solution assumes: